14 reasons why anxiety sucks & strategies to cope.

 So what can you do about it?

-- Have a plan of action ready – what will you do if you feel anxious?
-What are some quick things you can do to make yourself feel good again?
+Have a plan of action ready – what will you do if you feel anxious?
+What quick things can you do to make yourself feel good again?

-- This could be simple ways to relieve anxiety and boost your mood such as practicing mindfulness, relaxation techniques or calling a friend that enjoy speaking to
+This could be simple ways to relieve anxiety and boost your mood, such as practising mindfulness and relaxation techniques or calling a friend that enjoys speaking to

 11. Anxiety Sucks Because You Have To Make Changes